Lisa Salters: Broadcasting career

 On December 1, 2007, Salters was covering the Big 12 Championship Game at the Alamodome in San Antonio, Texas.
 During one of her sideline reports during the first half, Salters mentioned Missouri quarterback Chase Daniel's frustration due to Missouri being stymied by the Oklahoma defense, saying Daniel was "upset" and "fuming."
 However, a technical blunder caused Salters' microphone to be broadcast over the stadium's PA system.
 The camera shifted to Chase Daniel, who was visibly perplexed and curious as to who was talking about him and why it was being heard throughout the entire stadium.
 ABC TV announcer Brent Musburger then mused, "Lisa was talking to a lot more folks than she anticipated."
 The likely explanation was that Salters' mic was to have been hooked up to the PA for the upcoming halftime contest, and her microphone was inadvertently left on the PA after a pregame sound check.

 Prior to joining ESPN, Salters served as a Los Angeles-based correspondent for ABC News from 1995 to 2000 and provided news coverage for World News Tonight with Peter Jennings and other ABC News broadcasts.
 At ABC News, she covered the Oklahoma City bombing trials, the Matthew Shepard murder, the crash of TWA Flight 800, and both the civil and criminal O. J. Simpson trials.

 In 2012, ESPN announced that Salters would join Monday Night Football, replacing Suzy Kolber as a full-time solo sideline reporter, joining Mike Tirico and Jon Gruden.
 Six years later, ESPN announced a new Monday Night Football commentating team which included Salters as sideline reporter and joined by Joe Tessitore and Booger McFarland.
 In 2020, Steve Levy, Brian Griese, and Louis Riddick replaced Tessitore and McFarland to join Salters on MNF.
 In 2022, Joe Buck and Troy Aikman came from Fox Sports to be on MNF with Salters.
+Laura Rutledge was added as a second sideline reporter in 2025.

 Personal life

-Salters is a cousin of former University of Pittsburgh and Dallas Cowboys running back, Tony Dorsett.
+Salters is a cousin of former University of Pittsburgh and Dallas Cowboys running back Tony Dorsett.

 In 2013, Salters adopted a son after years of trying to have a child on her own.

-Salters resides in Nashville, Tennessee with her partner, Stephanie White, White's three sons, and her son.
+Salters resides in Nashville, Tennessee, with her partner, Indiana Fever head coach Stephanie White, White's three sons, and her own son.

 On October 13, 2017, Salters was inducted into the Montgomery County Chapter of the Pennsylvania Sports Hall of Fame.